 Construction is an effective design with image slider header with integrated enquiry from.
 The stark yellow contrast colour makes an instant impact to grab your attention below flowing into a simpler page below.

-The use of images, font and white space in Construction is great.
+The use of images, font and white space in this construction template is great.
 There is a lot of empty space, simple but effective elements and enough to tell your story while not overburdening the page.
 It could be quickly adapted to other industries too.

 Pros of Construction: